Youn Yuh-jung wins best supporting actress Academy Award

 “You are all forgiven” for the frequent mangling of her name, she said, smiling.
 She then acknowledged what she called her “wonderful ‘Minari’ family,” including director Lee Isaac Chung, and her formidable peers in the category.

 “I don’t believe in competition.
-How can I win over Glenn Close?” she said of the nominee for “Hillbilly Elegy,” who has now gone 0-for-8 at the Oscars.
+How can I win over Glenn Close?” she said of the nominee for “Hillbilly Elegy,” who is 0-for-8 at the Oscars.
 The other nominees were Oliva Colman for “The Father,” Maria Bakalova for “Borat Subsequent Moviefilm” and Amanda Seyfried for “Mank.”

 Youn credited a “little bit of luck” for her award, “and maybe American hospitality for the Korean actor.”